dseguy/clearPHP/rules/no-dangling-reference.md

 )
 `

+It is recommended to unset the loop variable right after the loop, to avoid reusing it later.

 ## Rule Details

-This rule targets code that doesn't unset the loop's reference after usage.
+This rule targets code that doesn't unset the loop's reference right after usage.

 The following code is considered a warning: